 High-quality reference intervals for children age 0-18 years are needed to ensure that pediatric patients are appropriately diagnosed and treated.
 AACC supports the creation of a national repository to collect and store pediatric samples from healthy children that can be used to develop more precise age, developmental, ethnic and gender specific reference intervals.
 The repository should also maintain a comprehensive database of existing pediatric reference intervals and make them readily accessible by healthcare providers and patients.

-Every day pediatricians and family doctors order laboratory tests on children under their care.
+Every day, pediatricians, family doctors, and other healthcare providers order laboratory tests on children under their care.
 The results from these tests provide the doctor with reliable, accurate information for diagnosing a child’s condition and determining what, if any, medical intervention is necessary.
 When making this assessment, the physician must evaluate the result within the context of a reference interval—the range of normal values appropriate for the age, stage of development, ethnicity and/or gender of the child.
 Laboratory professionals play a vital role in creating and refining pediatric reference intervals and disseminating this information to the medical community.
 Without precise reference intervals physicians may misdiagnose a condition, which could result in patient harm and increased healthcare costs (1, 2).
 Unfortunately, scant access to samples from healthy children significantly hinders the establishment of pediatric reference intervals (1).
 A national repository of samples from healthy children would be an invaluable resource to the healthcare community in improving the health of America’s children.

 Establishing Reference Intervals